/* Template name: Get a quote Skype Retirement*/ ?>

 On Tuesday, July 30, 2019, Microsoft announced that Skype for Business Online will be retired on July 31, 2021, and after that date the service will no longer be accessible.
 Between now and then, current Skype for Business Online customers will experience no change in service, and they’ll be able to continue to add new users as needed.
 Please note that Skype for Business Server (Skype for Business on Premises and ThinkTel’s Skype for Business Private Cloud solution) will be unaffected by this announcement.

-In less than 22 months Skype for Business Online will no longer be available – has your organization begun planning your next steps?
+Before you know it, Skype for Business Online will no longer be available – has your organization begun planning your next steps?

 Reach out to your Account Manager or fill in the request form below to allow ThinkTel to assist your organization through the transition to Microsoft Teams.